 George Lucas Fails to Sell San Francisco on Arts Museum at the Presidio

-The famous filmmaker fails to sell San Francisco on a deal seemingly too good to be true.
+The famous filmmaker tanked bid to locate his cultural center in Presidio park was a deal seemingly too good to be true.

 George Lucas sponsored this proposal for a site near the Presidio in San Francisco.
 The Lucas Cultural Arts Museum, designed by the Urban Design Group of Dallas, would have been largely financed by the filmmaker, to the tune of $700 million.